Instant decision credit cards let you understand whether you'll get the credit you need instantly.

 Although the specific criteria (scorecard) by which applicants get assessed differ from issuer to issuer, the processing of credit applications is broadly similar.
 Lenders match data that applicants have completed in their application form against third party sources (credit files).
 With this (and sometimes proprietary data) they calculate the risk profile of applicants to decide what (if any) credit they can extend.
 What makes issuers of instant decision products different to other lenders, is not how they arrive at the decisions they make, but the automation of the process itself.

-The process required for making instant decisions starts before you have even submitted an application form.
+The process required for making instant decisions starts before you have even submitted an application.

-Fields within the online forms restrict responses to set answers.
+Fields within the online application forms restrict the format of applicants responses.

-Undoubtedly, this makes forms quicker and easier to complete, but it also ensures that application data is collected in the necessary format to enable rapid processing.
+Undoubtedly, this makes forms quicker and easier to complete, but it also ensures that application data is collected in the format necessary for more rapid processing.

 With data standardised in the optimal processing format, credit reference agencies (contacted by your prospective lender) can quickly identify and return credit file(s).